East Tamar Highway - Mowbray Connector - Intersection Upgrade

 A roundabout will replace the current intersection, with works starting in September 2019.
 It will improve safety by reducing the risk of crashes at the Mowbray Link.

-Road works will start from 16 September 2019.
+Road works started from 16 September 2019.
 During construction there will be temporary traffic changes to keep everyone safe.

 Public display: 11 – 26 April 2019.